 Individuals or HUF (Hindu Undivided Family) who has made any payment for medical insurance premium for himself or any of family number then the amount can be claimed as an income tax deduction.

-- Investment done under Section 80DD and Section 80U :
+- Investment has been made under Section 80DD and Section 80U :

-If individual himself is disabled then he is allowed a deduction under Section 80DD whereas any of dependent family member of the individual is disabled then he would be allowed deduction under Section 80U.
+If the individual himself is disabled, then he is allowed a deduction under Section 80DD, whereas any dependent family member of the individual is disabled, then he would be allowed a deduction under Section 80U.

-These are most commonly claimed deduction.
-For detailed study of deduction under Income Tax act you can visit www.incometaxindiaefiling.gov.in
+These are the most commonly claimed deduction.
+For the detailed study of deduction under the Income Tax act, you can visit www.incometaxindiaefiling.gov.in

 Use free facilities

-There are few facilities that is available as free such as:
+There are few facilities that are available as free such as:

-- Newspaper/Books available at library of club house
+- Newspaper/Books available at the library of the clubhouse

 - Dance classes

-- Gymnasium which can be done at office or society club house
+- Gymnasium which can be done at the office or social clubhouse

 - Meditation classes offered by Om Shanti